jpark074/Instacart-Analysis-Python/README.md

 # Instacart-Analysis-Python
 A data analysis project using Python to analyze data from Instacart.
 ## Objective
-Perform an initial data and EDA of some of Instacart's data in order to derive insights and suggest strategies for better segmentation based on the provided criteria.
+Perform an initial analysis and EDA of some of Instacart's data in order to derive insights and suggest strategies for better segmentation based on the provided criteria.
 ## Folders